Bruges - Cologne, shortest ca. 315 km (196 miles), longest ca 374 km (232 miles)

 Today we travel from Sealand towards Holland.
 The long trackers can first visit on the Inundation museum, housed on a deserted spot in 4 huge boxes used to restore the dikes after bombings in World War II; and pass fishing village Bruinisse.
 We have a beautiful tour on the open land between sky and sea of island Overflakkee with Oude Tonge, this small watersports village was badly impacted by the 1953 flood catastophe.
 305 People were buried in a mass grave near the dike just outside the village.

 The short trackers stay on board till St. Philips island, and start for a nice tour on the fields of Brabant, along silent treelined dikes with old ribbonlike hamlets, a liny lock settlement and lively small market town Dinteloord.
-We will meet each other in Willemstad, a small historical garrison town whith fortifications symbolising the old Dutch republic.
+We will meet each other in Willemstad, a small historic garrison town with fortifications symbolising the old Dutch republic.
 The Quo Vadis brings us during dinner to the center of interesting Dordrecht, the oldest city of Holland once an important market because of its strategic position, and where the Dutch State was announced in a confiscated monastery.

 Day 6.
 Dordrecht – Alblasserdam – Nieuwpoort – Vianen – Wijk bij Duurstede: 34 or 54 km, 21 or 34 miles.